-group-name Character string used to name a group of servers. ------------ ---
+group-name Character string used to name a group of servers. group-name Character string used to name a group of serve

 Command Default This command is not enabled.

 Command Modes Global configuration

 To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
 If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.